Cathy Price

 Catherine J. Price is a British neuroscientist and academic.
 She is Professor of Cognitive Neuroscience and director of the Wellcome Trust Centre for Neuroimaging at University College London.

 Her overarching research goal is to provide a model of the neural basis of language that predicts and explains speech and language difficulties and their recovery after brain damage (stroke or neurosurgery).
-She is a world-leading, renowned neuroscientist.

 Education

 Price obtained her bachelor's degree in 1984, and her PhD in 1990, both from Birkbeck College.

 Professor Kia Nobre, who nominated Price for the 5th Suffrage award for Life Sciences, said: "She blossomed through the trenches of a very macho world with gentle words, generous deeds, scientific commitment and rigour, genuine translation of research to clinical benefit, and humour."

 Price originally trained as a neuropsychologist studying reading and object recognition in patients with brain damage.
 In 1991, she joined the Medical Research Council (MRC) cyclotron unit at the inception of human brain mapping and used PET scanning to provide new insights into the functional anatomy of reading, speech perception, speech production and semantics.